elastic/e-gpt/README.md

 ## Web Search

-Chat UI features a powerful Web Search feature.
+Elastic-GPT features a powerful Web Search feature.
 It works by:

 1. Generating an appropriate search query from the user prompt.
 2. Performing web search and extracting content from webpages.